SOME NOTES ON SEARCHING FOR BOOKS

 TomFolio www.tomfolio.com

-These sites are run as a co-operatives by the actual bookdealers and therefore charge no commission and put you in direct contact with the bookdealer.
+These sites are run as co-operatives by the actual bookdealers and therefore charge no commission and put you in direct contact with the bookdealer.

 advantages: